 There are plenty of stereotypes to go around about my hometown, Dallas, Texas.
 Many people think of BBQ and cowboys—both the football kind and the calf-roping kind.
 In fact, people from other places used to ask me if I rode a horse to school when I was growing up…in a major metropolitan city of 1.2 million people.
-The truth is that Dallas is about BBQ, football, and all kinds of cowboys, but there’s so much more to it than that.
+The truth is that Dallas is about BBQ, football, and many kinds of cowboys, but there’s so much more to it than that.
 Thanks to the city’s size and numerous nearby suburbs, there are so many fun things to do in Dallas that it’s often difficult to choose.
-Check out one of the unique Dallas hotels like The Joule or Hotel ZaZa and get ready for a weekend of fun.
+Check out what’s available and get ready for a weekend of fun.

 Fun Things to Do in Dallas